 The pamphlet also states that, a fortnight before the trial, the two women, along with another, Katherine Gardiner “did ride one night to Ravenstrop, all upon a sowes back, to visit Mother Rhoades, an old witch who lived there.
 Before they came to her house, the old witch died and, at her last, cried out that she would meet them in another place within a month after.”

-Here’s a little sneaky peek at our cosy, family-friendly free house in Northamptonshire.
+Here’s a look at our cosy, family-friendly free house in Northamptonshire – gallery.